 The low-fat diet craze and the cholesterol lowering drugs are missing the mark.
 He partook in those low-fat activities for 20 years and that’s how he got Alzheimer’s.

 How does one maintain brain health with the attempt of reversing Alzheimer’s?
+We’ve outlined the correlation between Alzheimer’s Disease and nutrition.

 Here Are The Five Steps: